bubblecode/DynamicCreateElement/README.md

 ### parameters

-- `children` Components that want to use this feature

-- `bindTo` Require a reactRef, the corresponding component can realize the function of dynamically adding elements, the default is the first child element under DynamicCreateElement.
+- `children` The component can only have one parent node, and new elements will be created under the parent node.

 - `target` Rendered components

+- `active` Activate the function of the current component (default `true`).

 - `onBeforeElementCreate(event)`